bgoober/BocaLibre/README.md

 # BocaLibre

 An agent-based, peer-to-peer, chat/social messaging application, intended for users that speak differing native languages.
+Built on Fetch.ai's uAgents framework and t5-base integration.

 Currently, the application is based on the t5-base integration in fetch.ai's uAgents repository.
 It hits HuggingFace's hosted t5-base model for translations.
 Unfortunately, the t5-base only works with four languages -- English, German, French, and Romanian.
 It seems to only be capable of translating FROM English to another language, but not back.
 Nor does it seem capable of translating from a non-English language to a second non-English language; or, at least it doesn't do it very well.
 In fact, slang would be tricky and likely confuse the model, or not be translated at all.
 Proper grammar is essential as input.